 Shang-Chi made his debut in 1973's Special Marvel Edition #15 (opens in new tab).
-Created by Steve Englehart and Jim Starlin (who created Thanos, btw), Shang-Chi was inspired by the Chinese-American character Kwai Chang Caine from the TV show Kung Fu – which Marvel previously sought to license.
+Created by Steve Englehart and Jim Starlin (who created Thanos, by the way), Shang-Chi was inspired by the Chinese-American character Kwai Chang Caine from the TV show Kung Fu – which Marvel previously sought to license.
 Originally envisioned as the heroic son of now-archaic pulp villain Fu-Manchu (who was licensed by Marvel Comics at the time), this original incarnation of Shang-Chi was an unparalleled hand-to-hand fighter who fought his father's global criminal machinations as part of Britain espionage agency MI-6.

-Shang-Chi quickly achieved popularity in the comic book Bronze Age (roughly 1970-1984), and after his initial appearance, Special Marvel Edition was retitled The Hands of Shang-Chi, Master of Kung Fu and Shang-Chi was also given a regular feature in Marvel's black-and-white anthology series The Deadly Hands of Kung Fu.
-And, he regularly crossed paths with other contemporary Marvel street-level favorites like Iron Fist and the Daughters of the Dragon.
+Shang-Chi quickly achieved popularity in the comic book Bronze Age (roughly 1970-1984), and after his initial appearance, Special Marvel Edition was retitled The Hands of Shang-Chi, Master of Kung Fu.
+The character was also given a regular feature in Marvel's black-and-white anthology series The Deadly Hands of Kung Fu (opens in new tab) and began regularly crossing paths with other contemporary Marvel street-level favorites like Iron Fist and the Daughters of the Dragon.